Can We Still Be Friends

-"Can We Still Be Friends" is a song written and originally performed by Todd Rundgren.
+"Can We Still Be Friends" is a song written and originally performed by American musician Todd Rundgren.
+It was first released in May 1978 as a single from his album Hermit of Mink Hollow, reaching No. 29 on the US Billboard Hot 100 and No. 8 in Australia.
+The lyrics describe the amicable end of a romantic relationship.

+The song was subsequently covered by British musician Robert Palmer in 1979, appearing on his album Secrets and reaching number 52 on the US Billboard Hot 100.
+The song has also appeared in notable film and television productions, including Dumb and Dumber (1994) and Vanilla Sky (2001).

 Todd Rundgren version

+Rundgren released his version on his 1978 album Hermit of Mink Hollow.
+In an interview with Songfacts, Rundgren said that the song was "really a song about the best possible way to end a relationship.
+It isn't necessarily about a specific person."

-Todd Rundgren released his version on his 1978 album Hermit of Mink Hollow.
-This was the only hit single on the album, reaching #29 on the US Billboard Hot 100, and also peaking at #8 in Australia and #37 in Canada.
-The lyrics describe a relationship to which Rundgren and the woman to whom he is singing have made great efforts to fix, but simply cannot make it work.
-Rundgren explains this, but wishes to part amicably, asking several times if he and his partner can "still be friends."
-The song is generally assumed to be about Rundgren's breakup with long-time companion Bebe Buell in 1977.
+This was the only hit single on the album, reaching No. 29 on the US Billboard Hot 100, and also peaking at No. 8 in Australia and No. 37 in Canada.
 Rundgren played all the instruments and performed all the vocals on the track, as he did with the rest of the album.

 In 1994, the song made a prominent appearance in the film Dumb and Dumber, for which Rundgren had composed the score.
 It also appears on the soundtrack for the 2001 film Vanilla Sky, and the TV series Nip/Tuck.

+Critical reception

+Cashbox felt that the song resembled Rundgren's earlier work and that his "melodic flair" would translate to crossover appeal on album oriented rock and contemporary hit radio.
+Record World called the song an "easy-going ballad" and said that Rundgren's "mellow voice and style should make his name one to watch in '78."